| |

 HOW TO MAKE DIFFERENT BUTTERCREAM FLAVORS

 If you like to play with different buttercream flavors, try infusing milk.
 You can try coffee beans, mint, vanilla beans, and lavender.
-Or, as one of the readers suggests in the comments section, use some condensed milk instead of milk.
+Or, as one reader suggests in the comments section, replace some of the milk with condensed milk.
+Or use concentrated, reduced fruit purees or thick caramel sauce, about 1/2 cup per batch.

 Recipe for basic Vanilla German Buttercream